alialsarraf/practicalAPITest/README.md

      * Constants: Contain all constant data that we might need to re-use in any part of the code.
      * Core: Contains the core Project Native Promise calls, which make it easier for us to create and trigger any REST calls when needed.
      * Resources: Contains a set of JSON files, that we need to use as either payload or compare responses.
-     * Utils: a utitlity folder contains any files we need and feels it can be stored under this folder.
+     * Utils: a utility folder contains any files we need and feels it can be stored under this folder.
-     * init.js: Is a cucumberJS initiation file to override any default value or start our custom world object

    * testCoverage: Contains all test related files
        * API: Contains all the API calls that are shown in the design document, in our case is the test guideline given to me.
-       * Features: Conains all the Cucumber/Gherkin tests
-       * Step_defintions: Contains the code that combines both Features and API code
+       * practcal_test.spec: Is the test file that contains all our test scenarios
-* apiTestFunction: is just a smple Javascript code running the same code uses in the feature file but it is running with CucumberJS and with minimal verification for only returning the requriments as shown in the IAG Exercise sheet
+* apiTestFunction: is just a simple Javascript code running the same code uses in the feature file but it is running with CucumberJS and with minimal verification for only returning the requirements as shown in the IAG Exercise sheet